harshab1/github-demo/git-commands.md

 git commit -am "commit message" --> Express commit, Adding and commit steps together with commit message

+git commit --ammend --> can change the commit message of the previous commit

 git pull origin main -->[ITS IS EXTREMELY IMPORTANT TO DO A PULL BEFORE PUSH]-- to make sure you are aware of the changes made to the online repo.

 git push origin main --> push commits to the remote repo. and the branch name mentioned